-014C\ ADVANCED BODY BUILDING
+014C ADVANCED BODY BUILDING

-Recommended Preparation: "C" grade or higher or "Pass" in ES 014B or equivalent.
+1.5 UNITS Recommended Preparation: "C" grade or higher or

+"Pass" in ES 014B or equivalent 1 hour lecture, 2 hours laboratory

-Advanced skills and techniques of body building
+Advanced skills and techniques of body building.

-015\ STRENGTH AND STRETCH 1.5 UNITS
+015 STRENGTH AND STRETCH 1.5 UNITS

 Exercise class providing a progression toward increased flexibility while adding the element of weight training.
 Includes injury rehabilitation with a guest trainer.
 Addresses strengthening specific problem areas of muscle weakness.
 Students will tone areas not strengthened with dancing or other exercise activities and will focus on each specific area of the body to increase their knowledge of injury prevention.
 The fundamental principles of physical fitness and its impact on lifelong health and wellness will be studied.
-Emphasizes participation that suits the needs of all age and ability levels including dancers, athletes, seniors and fitness enthusiasts
+Emphasizes participation that suits the needs of all age and ability levels including dancers, athletes, seniors and fitness enthusiasts.

-018\ CARDIO STRETCH 15 UNITS
+018 CARDIO STRETCH 1.5 UNITS